Associate of Science in Construction Inspection (AS)

 - Demonstrate the ability to conduct residential inspections.

-- List the inspections necessary, given a set of residential plans, to complete the residential inspection process with an accuracy of 75%.
+- List the inspections necessary, given a set of residential plans, to complete the residential inspection process with an accuracy of 75 percent.

 - Understand the process of becoming a certified inspector and the levels of certification.